Engine-User/AI-ML-Trading/README.md

 # 💲 AI/ML Trading Strategies with XGBoost
 <img width="940" height="412" alt="image" src="https://github.com/user-attachments/assets/5dc70879-f417-4467-aa01-9e758c35f102" />

-An institutional-grade, educational **Streamlit** application that applies **XGBoost machine learning** to historical market data for multi-class trading signal generation.
+An institutional-grade, educational application that applies **XGBoost machine learning** to historical market data for multi-class trading signal generation.
 The system computes **33+ technical indicators**, auto-selects the best labelling strategy, evaluates model performance, explains predictions with **SHAP**, and backtests the resulting signals.

 Link to live terminal - https://tradewithmachine.streamlit.app/
 > ⚠️ **Disclaimer:** This project is for educational and informational purposes only.
 It is **not financial advice**.
 Always do your own research before making investment decisions.